32 Best Things to Do in Rome (for First-Time Visitors!)

 You can also visit with a Rome Tourist Card, which allows you to enjoy visiting other famous Roman attractions with the same pass.

-24. Visit Piazza Navona
+23. Visit Piazza Navona

 The elongated Piazza Navona, nestled on the site of the stadium of Domitian, is the perfect place to get a sense of Rome’s buzzing life.

-Surrounded by many unique buildings which date back to the 17th century, one of Rome’s most beautiful and famous squares features famed Gothic cathedrals, international embassies, iconic fountains, gigantic statues, numerous restaurants, shops, musicians, and more.
+Surrounded by many unique buildings that date back to the 17th century, one of Rome’s most beautiful and famous squares features famed Gothic cathedrals, international embassies, iconic fountains, gigantic statues, numerous restaurants, shops, musicians, and more.

 The centerpiece of the square is La Fontana Dei Quattro Fiumi (the Fountain of the Four Rivers) by Gian Lorenzo Bernini, depicting the four river gods with a large Egyptian Obelisk in the middle.